The Two RV Gypsies: Full-Time RVers

 float plane

-FYI: The two RV Gypsies were also at Miles Canyon in 2009 and those photos can be seen by using the TOC button at the top of any page and choosing M for Miles Canyon.
-The photos are different.
+FYI: The two RV Gypsies were also at Miles Canyon in 2009 and those photos can be seen by clicking here.
+There will be a link at the bottom of that page to return you here so you can continue on in 2016.
+The photos are mostly different, but of course some will be of the same places as above.

 look below